Cloud Migration: A Guide to Navigating Your Journey to the Cloud

 Lessons Learned: What I'd Do Differently

-Start Smaller: Our ambitious initial scope created unnecessary complexity.
+Start Smaller: The ambitious initial scope created unnecessary complexity.
+If I could do it again, I'd start with internal tools or staging environments first.
 Beginning with non-critical applications would have provided valuable learning experiences with lower stakes.

 Invest in Automation: Manual migration processes don't scale.
-Infrastructure-as-code and deployment automation should be implemented before migration begins, not during.
+Infrastructure-as-code and deployment automation should be set up before migration begins, not during.
+This lesson came the hard way after manually configuring 47 EC2 instances.

 Budget for Learning: Cloud migration costs include training, consulting, and inefficient initial configurations.
+The first quarter in the cloud cost 35% more than projected due to these learning experiences.
 Budgeting for learning curves prevents cost overruns and poor decisions.
+I'd recommend adding at least 30% to initial cost estimates to account for mistakes and optimization cycles.

 The Ongoing Journey: Cloud Operations as Continuous Improvement